About AZ tax credits

 Private school tuition organizations

 There are two private school tuition tax credits.
 The first is called the “Credit for Contributions to Private School Tuition Organizations.
-Single taxpayers may contribute up to $655 and married taxpayers filing jointly may contribute up to $1,308 for tax year 2023.
 Single taxpayers may contribute up to $731 and married taxpayers filing jointly may contribute up to $1,459 for tax year 2024.
+Single taxpayers may contribute up to $769 and married taxpayers filing jointly may contribute up to $1,535 for tax year 2025.

 Once the maximum is reached on this credit, an additional credit becomes available: the Credit for Contributions to Certified School Tuition Organization Credit.
-The amounts for this credit are an additional $652 (single) and $1,301 (married) for 2023, and an additional $728 (single) and $1,451 (married) for 2024.
-Unused amounts may be carried forward for up to five consecutive years.
+The amounts for this credit are an additional $728 (single) and $1,451 (married) for 2024, and an additional $766 (single) and $1,527 (married) for 2025.

 Note that your donation to the school tuition organization will not qualify for the credits if you designate the donation for your dependent.